Why Doctors Who Care Matter

 Jan 2, 2023 by Sharon M Gauthier RN/MSN/CGM 2 min read

 An elderly client of ours who has 24-hour nursing just saw his doctor last Thursday; everything was fine.
 The last few days, he has been under the weather.
 A low-grade temp, nonproductive cough, and a few days of loose stool.
 Our nurse called his Doctor, who is a gerontologist.

 Dr. Robert Dicks; is a well-known physician whom we've been collaborating with for months and brought our client to him because the primary physician he had was unable to collaborate and didn't respond when we called with important information.

 After two days of updates, Dr. Dicks decided to stop by today and assess his patient.
 That's what doctors should do, assess and evaluate their patients.
-He respects the fact that we can bring him the right information for him to make the right decisions.
+He respects that we can bring him the right information for him to make the right decisions.
 That is what nurses do best.
-He knew that he should just check it out himself and he did.
+He knew that he should check it out himself, and he did.

 This is why it works.
 It works for the patient.
 It works for the doctor.
 We don't have clients who go to the hospital.
 This is why.
 Our relationships with physician practices so they can make the right decisions.
 So they can manage their patients.
 We're here to help; bring that information to them to keep our clients out of the hospital and prevent a crisis.
 That's what we do best.
 That is what the system needs desperately; that oversight for those high-risk patients.